Cyphrme/Coze/README.md

 algorithm support are planned in "Coze Experimental".

 #### How can my API do versioning?
-API versioning may be handled an application however desired.
-A suggested way of incorporating API versioning in Coze is to use `typ`, e.g.
-`cyphr.me/v1/msg/create`, where v1 is the api version.
+API versioning may be handled in an application however desired.
+A suggested way of incorporating API versioning in Coze is to use `typ`, e.g. `cyphr.me/v1/msg/create`, where v1 is the api version.

 #### Why does `pay` have cryptographic components?
 Coze's `pay` includes all payload information, a design we've dubbed a "fat